by Mike Retzlaff

 Next in line was Gerald Lester who added a few innovations to spruce up and inject our little monthly publication with his own personality.
 He gave up the editor’s job with the January 2019 issue.

 The next quarry slave was Mike Biggs who added quite a bit to the newsletter but was finally beaten down by the rigors of being editor.
 Mike gave up the editor’s job after the February 2020 edition and passed the reigns over to Jack Horne who is still at it.

 The HopLine is not, and has never been, a candidate for the Pulitzer Prize, Hugo Award, or Nobel Prize in literature.
 It is (at least should be) an accumulation of ideas from the membership, articles written from experience, and a few articles found on the Internet in which the general membership might have some interest.
 There are a number of us who have written technical articles concerning all aspects of brewing and some pedagogical how-to articles.
 A few bizarre glimpses into our individual psychic distress have been offered.
 BTW, no thanks, I don’t wish to be treated for my sense of humor; no matter how obtuse it may seem to anyone else.

 You don’t have to be Ernest Hemmingway, Jack London, or Herman Melville to become a contributor to the HopLine.
-A short note about some little trick you’ve found to be helpful, that shortens your brewday, or serves some other useful purpose is all it needs to be.
 Please don’t be shy.
 Everyone has knowledge worth sharing.
 Remember, this is a newsletter; not literature of a scientific journal!